UsmanNaseer137/project-managment/Introduction to Course 5 Week03.md

 5. If certain items fall into the larger T-shirt size or story points value range, discussing whether it makes sense to break them down into smaller pieces before moving on.

 ## Key takeaway
 Either of these effort estimation units are effective at estimating your items and user stories.
 As a team, it is important to spend the appropriate amount of time deciding which is best for you.
 If you are a less experienced team, try starting out with T-shirt sizes, but more advanced teams should feel free to use either method.

+## Introduction to the Sprint

+## Sprint
+1. Sprints, which we also called iterations, provide the whole rhythm for the team and is one of the five Scrum events.
+2. Within a Sprint, the amount of work is planned based on the historical capacity of the team and is made ready for the Sprint Planning event.
+3. It might help to think of each Sprint as a mini-project with planning, execution, delivery, closing, and a retrospective all wrapped into this bite-sized package.

+## The Scrum Guide
+The Scrum Guide technically defines five events:
+1. Sprint
+2. Sprint Planning
+3. Daily Scrum
+4. Sprint Review
+5. Sprint Retrospective.

+## Timeboxes
+1. create a sense of urgency which will drive prioritization
+2. provide a window of focus which improves productivity
+3. help the team develop a predictable rhythm to their work
+4. 1 to 4 weeks

+## Consideration
+1. First, think about what you expect the frequency of changes to be. if requriment change every week then weely sprint.
+2. Second, think about how much focus time your solution developers might need to build a Backlog item.
+3. Third, think about how much overhead goes into a delivery of your product.

+## The Sprint: The Scrum Guide overview
+## The Sprint
+Sprints are the heartbeat of Scrum, where ideas are turned into value.

+They are fixed length events of one month or less to create consistency.
+A new Sprint starts immediately after the conclusion of the previous Sprint.

+All the work necessary to achieve the Product Goal, including Sprint Planning, Daily Scrums, Sprint Review, and Sprint Retrospective, happen within Sprints.

+## During the Sprint:
+1. No changes are made that would endanger the Sprint Goal;
+2. Quality does not decrease;
+3. The Product Backlog is refined as needed;
+4. Scope may be clarified and renegotiated with the Product Owner as more is learned.

+Sprints enable predictability by ensuring inspection and adaptation of progress toward a Product Goal at least every calendar month.
+When a Sprint’s horizon is too long the Sprint Goal may become invalid, complexity may rise, and risk may increase.
+Shorter Sprints can be employed to generate more learning cycles and limit risk of cost and effort to a smaller time frame.
+Each Sprint may be considered a short project.

+Various practices exist to forecast progress, like burn-downs, burn-ups, or cumulative flows.
+While proven useful, these do not replace the importance of empiricism.
+In complex environments, what will happen is unknown.
+Only what has already happened may be used for forward-looking decision making.

+A Sprint could be cancelled if the Sprint Goal becomes obsolete.
+Only the Product Owner has the authority to cancel the Sprint.